jjuanino/clame/doc/building_patches.rst

        ... some bash specific code ...

-   the first line is like a commented line, and if you ``INTERPRETER`` configuration setting is not ``/bin/bash``, your script will not run as bash script.
+   the first line is like a commented line, and if the ``INTERPRETER`` configuration setting is not ``/bin/bash``, your script will not be run as bash script.
 This misunderstanding can lead to problems very hard to diagnose.

 Checkinstall
 ^^^^^^^^^^^^
 The checkinstall code is run by clame at early stage, if provided.
 Usually, it checks if patch is allowed to be installed by inspecting the returning exit code.
-If is not zero, the install stage aborts enterely.
+If is non zero, the install stage aborts enterely.

 The interesting part of checkinstall is that it allows to set environment variables that can be consumed by the remaining scripts (at uninstall stage